-As air travel returns, increasing numbers of pilots and aviation professionals will be needed to meet industry demand.
-From the technically challenging cockpit with awe-inspiring views, to the operational, logistical, safety and financial challenges of managing airports and airlines, UNSW Aviation is a leader in preparing graduates to take on the diverse opportunities across this important industry.
+As air travel returns, the industry needs increasing numbers of airline pilots and aviation professionals to meet demand.
+From the technically challenging cockpit with awe-inspiring views, to the operational, logistical, safety and financial challenges of managing airports and airlines, UNSW Aviation is a leader in preparing graduates like you to take on the diverse and exciting opportunities across this vital industry.

-With over 25 years of experience and industry collaboration, our programs are designed in partnership with industry and will prepare you for rewarding careers in both technical and management roles.
-Our industry facilitators bring a wealth of aviation experience, while our academic staff frequently engage with regulatory authorities, industry bodies and research collaborators.
+With over 25 years of experience in industry collaboration, our programs are designed in partnership with industry-leading experts.
+You’ll benefit from a wealth of aviation experience our facilitators provide and learn cutting-edge information from academic staff who frequently engage with regulatory authorities, industry bodies and research collaborators.

-Gain research experience and enhance your career prospects with an honours degree.
+You’ll gain research experience and enhance your career prospects with an honours degree.
 These programs are designed to connect your undergraduate study with supervised independent research.
-An honours degree also provides a pathway into further study, such as a Masters by Research or PhD.
+An honours degree also gives you a pathway into further study, such as a Masters by Research or PhD.

 Standalone honours program

 The School of Aviation offers an Air Transport Pilot Licence (ATPL) Theory course.